 Emily Davison And The Suffragist Movement

 Emily Davison was born on Oct.
 11, 1872, in London.
 According to Encyclopedia Britannica, she attended the University of Oxford, even though at the time the university would not grant women degrees, as well as the University of London.

-She joined the Women’s Social And Political Union (WSPU) in 1906, which, led by Emmeline Pankhurst, was the most prominent militant women’s suffrage organization in the U.K.
+In 1906, she joined the Women’s Social and Political Union (WSPU), which, led by Emmeline Pankhurst, was the most prominent militant women’s suffrage organization in the U.K.

-Throwing herself fully into the movement, Davison’s used extreme tactics.
-She was committed to both labor causes and women’s rights and was unafraid of the repercussions of her actions.
-These radical tactics included stone throwing and arson.
+Emily Davison was committed to women’s rights and was seemingly unafraid of the repercussions of her actions.
+Some of her radical tactics included stone-throwing, arson, and breaking into the Palace of Westminster and staying overnight.
 She was arrested nine times and went on seven hunger strikes.
 By her fifth arrest, the government was already accustomed to the practice of force-feeding her.

-She was arrested again with several other suffragettes in 1912 and all of them went on hunger strikes while in jail.
-Through her cell, she was able to hear the pain her fellow suffragettes were in as they were being force-fed.
+She was arrested again with several other suffragists in 1912, and all of them went on hunger strikes while in jail.
+Through her cell, she was able to hear the pain her fellow suffragists were in as they were being force-fed.

 Historic UK reports that in a letter to the Pall Mall Gazette Davison wrote, “I felt that by nothing but the sacrifice of human life would the nation be brought to realise the horrible torture our women face.
 If I had succeeded I am sure that forcible feeding could not in all conscience have been resorted to again.”

-In a shocking moment that was captured on film, Davison steps out onto the horse track and is mowed to the ground by King George V’s horse, Anmer.
+In a shocking moment that was captured on film, CNN reports, Davison stepped out onto the horse track and was mowed to the ground by King George V’s horse, Anmer.
 Davison’s hat rolled away as the horse, galloping at over 30 miles per hour, trampled over her.